Neelamky2004/alu-8bit-verilog/README.md

-# 8-bit ALU in Verilog
+# 8-bit ALU in Verilog and VHDL

-A combinational 8-bit ALU written in Verilog with a self-checking testbench, simulated using Icarus Verilog and viewed in GTKWave.
+An 8-bit combinational ALU written in Verilog and in VHDL.
+It has self-checking testbenches, and the Verilog design is synthesized to logic gates with Yosys and checked again with a gate-level simulation.

 ## Operations